Ercost/erasure/README.md

 ## Introduction

 Erasure is an open source Golang library written on top of ISAL (Intel Intelligent Storage Library) released under [Apache license v2](./LICENSE)
+We Kishori Konwar and Prakash Narayana Moorthy have slightly modified this code to fix some memory leaks

 ### Developers
 * [Get Source](./CONTRIBUTING.md)